warkiz/IndicatorSeekBar/README_EN.md

 - indicator text

 ### 3.3 hide ticks
-The ticks on the seekbar both end sides or on thumb left can be hid.
+The ticks on the SeekBar both end sides or on thumb left can be hid.
 ```xml
 <com.warkiz.widget.IndicatorSeekBar
     app:isb_tick_both_end_hide="true"